katzur/match-it/README.md

     * [Mobile](/assets/readme-images/lighthouse-game-mobile.jpg)

 ## Manual testing
-* I manually tested that the game works in various browsers: Chrome, Safari, Firefox.
+* I manually tested that the game works in various browsers: Chrome, Safari, Firefox, Microsoft Edge.
 - I confirmed that this project is responsive, looks good and functions on all standard screen sizes using the devtools device toolbar and manually testing the page on different devices (laptops, large screen PC monitor, iPad 10", iPhone SE, and three different Android smartphones).
 - I manually confirmed that the all the texts on both pages are clearly readable, page content easy to understand, and game easy to use and navigate.
 - I have confirmed that the links to external pages work properly (social media links, logo, pop-up messages) and the buttons work as well (play button, refresh button).